lestrrat-go/jwx/DISCLAIMERS.md

 ### Rule 3: Please use correct medium.

-If you found a bug, a problem with the API design, or other technical issues, please file an GitHub Issue or a PR (but see previous rules).
+If you found a bug, a problem with the API design, or other technical issues, please file a GitHub Issue or a PR (but see previous rules).

 You may also use GitHub Issues if they are about actionable items.